newrelic/go-agent/v3/integrations/logcontext-v2/nrzerolog/Readme.md

 ## Installation

 The nrzerolog plugin, and the go-agent need to be integrated into your code in order to use this tool.
-Make sure to set `newrelic.ConfigZerologPluginEnabled(true)` in your config settings for the application.
-This will enable log forwarding and metrics in the go agent, as well as let the agent know that the zerolog pluging is in use.
+Make sure to set `newrelic.ConfigAppLogForwardingEnabled(true)` in your config settings for the application.
+This will enable log forwarding in the go agent.
 If you want to disable metrics, set `newrelic.ConfigAppLogMetricsEnabled(false),`.
-If you want to disable log forwarding, set `newrelic.ConfigAppLogForwardingEnabled(false),`.
 Note that the agent sets the default number of logs per harverst cycle to 10000, but that number may be reduced by the server.
 You can manually set this number by setting `newrelic.ConfigAppLogForwardingMaxSamplesStored(123),`.